The Longevity Conversation: Redefining Life Beyond Age

 Retire

-That model made sense when people lived shorter lives, careers were linear, and physical decline arrived quickly and decisively.
+This model made sense when people lived shorter lives, careers were linear, and physical decline arrived quickly and decisively.
+None of that is true anymore.

 People now have: